AntonioTorres23/OpenGL_Notes/Text Rendering.md

 At some stage of your graphics adventures you'll want to draw text in OpenGL.
-Contrary to what you may expect, getting a simp
+Contrary to what you may expect, getting a simple string to render on screen is all but easy with a low-level API like OpenGL